perseusmytho/perseusmytho/README.md

 <h2>📚 Certifications:</h2>

+- Studying for Master's in Cybersecurity and Information Assurance at WGU
+- Studying for CySA +
-- Studying for AZ-700
+- Studying for Pen Test +
-- CompTIA Network+ (March 2025)
-- CompTIA Security+ (October 2024)
-- Google Cybersecurity Certificate

 <h2> 🎯 Skills & Technologies:</h2>